IrinaKW/DataPipeline/README.md

 This is the web scraper project that employs the scraper on the Ofsted website for primary and secondary public schools The idea is to collect all the information for quick update on last reports and rating of various schools.

-The project uses Python, Selenium, Chromedrive to perform the above
+The project uses Python, Selenium, Chromedrive, AWS S3, AWS RDS to perform the above

 ## Table of Contents
 * [General Info](#general-information)